kevinmcaleer/kevsrobots.com/web/_posts/2022-09-04-phew-access-point.md

 In fact its just a single line to setup the access point:

 > ``` python
-> ap = access_point("My Wifi Access Point")
+> ap = access_point("My Wi-Fi Access Point")
 > ```

 ![Access Point on an iPhone screen](/assets/img/blog/phew/access_point_iphone.jpg){:class="img-fluid w-25"}

-Picture of an iPhone showing the 'My WiFi Access Point' {:class=" small text-mute"}
+Picture of an iPhone showing the 'My Wi-Fi Access Point' {:class=" small text-mute"}

 ---